-In this section we describe the initial settings of the algorithms and analyze their performance using the mentioned statistical tests.
+We now investigate the introduced algorithms from an experimental perspective.
+In this section we describe the initial settings of the algorithms and analyze their performance using statistical tests.
 The initial solution for all the algorithms is a pack of items which are chosen uniformly at random.
 Each algorithm initially runs for 10000 generations without any dynamic change.
 After this, the first change is introduced, and the algorithms run one million further generations with dynamic changes in every $\tau$ generations.
-For MOEA and MOEA\_D, it is necessary to initially provide a value for $\delta$.
+For \EA and \EAd, it is necessary to initially provide a value for $\delta$.
 These algorithms keep at most $\delta$ feasible solutions and $\delta$ infeasible solutions, to help them efficiently deal with a dynamic change.
-When the dynamic changes come from $\mathcal{U}(-r, r)$, it is known that the capacity will change at most $r$.
+When the dynamic changes come from $\mathcal{U}(-r, r)$, it is known that the capacity will change by most $r$.
 Hence, we set $\delta=r$.
 In case of changes from $\mathcal{N}(0, \sigma^2)$, $\delta$ is set to $2\sigma$, since $95\%$ of values will be within $2\sigma$ of the mean value.
 Note that a larger $\delta$ value increases the population size of the algorithms and there is a trade-off between the size of the population and the speed of algorithm in reacting to the next change.

-\subsubsection{Dynamic Uniform Constraint}
+\subsection{Dynamic Uniform Constraint}

-In this section, we validate the theoretical results against the performance of (1+1)~EA and Multi-Objective Evolutionary Algorithm.~\cite{shi2017reoptimization} state that the multi-objective approach performs better than (1+1)~EA in re-optimizing the optimal solution of dynamic KP under uniform constraint.
-Although the MOEA that we used in this experiment is not identical to the multi-objective algorithm studied previously by~\cite{shi2017reoptimization} and they only considered the re-optimization time, the experiments show that multi-objective approaches outperform (1+1)~EA in the case of uniform constraints (Table \ref{tbl:uni_w1}).
+In this section, we validate the theoretical results against the performance of (1+1)~EA and Multi-Objective Evolutionary Algorithm.~\cite{DBLP:journals/algorithmica/ShiSFKN19} state that the multi-objective approach performs better than (1+1)~EA in re-optimizing the optimal solution of dynamic KP under uniform constraint.
+Although the \EA that we used in this experiment is not identical to the multi-objective algorithm studied previously by~\cite{DBLP:journals/algorithmica/ShiSFKN19} and they only considered the re-optimization time, the experiments show that multi-objective approaches outperform (1+1)~EA in the case of uniform constraints (Table \ref{tbl:uni_w1}).